My 20 Best Positive Affirmations for Women, Plus How to Create and Use Your Own

 Therefore, my absolute favorite way to use affirmations is as a manifestation technique for the law of attraction.
 The vibrational change that occurs helps me to generate more of the types of ideas that will bring what I desire to me.

-I also like to use affirmations them to switch out of negative thought cycles and into a state where I am speaking more kindly to myself.
-Therefore, I end up feeling more grateful in love with my life and my abilities.
+I also like to use affirmations to switch out of negative thought cycles and into a state where I am speaking more kindly to myself.
+Therefore, I end up feeling more grateful and in love with my life and my abilities.

 On that note, daily affirmations can help you to be more optimistic, grounded, and present, reduce stress, feel more confident, and the list goes on and on and on...

 Did I mention that they're extremely easy to create and use too?